Putting the meat on the bones. Part 1

 William Orme is surprisingly not an uncommon name in London at the time, and indeed there were several in each generation of my Orme line for several generations, let alone outside of my family.
 ‘William Orme’ was ubiquitous when it came to searching through newspaper records, as many many names are.
 After trawling through, patiently and methodically; those useful competencies of all genealogists; I was suddenly awoken from my searching trance at the sight of the word ‘Wellington’.
 William had lived in Wellington Place, Bethnal Green at the time of my Great Great Grandfather’s birth.
 This had to be him and upon further scrutiny I was satisfied it was.
 It even gave his house number 21 in reference to him.
 The paper was dated 1863, William was 45 years old and together with his wife Sarah he’d had three of his five children by then.
 The article was wonderful and gave me so much, in so little, of a seemingly insignificant poor man of his times; it introduced me to his poverty, his humour, his generosity and self-preservation.

-Hopefully you can read the article to the left; it is a great read.
+Hopefully you can read the article to the above; it is a great read.
 If it is not clear, write in the comments below and I’ll write out a transcript.

 This is an amazing picture of poverty and apathy to it.
 You can read into the comments of the individuals, the normality of the situation.
 It is true that official reporting lacked much empathy as a whole, reporting was far from emotionally intelligent, but the dark dismal destitution shines brightly in the description.
 We today would find the removal of the bed from beneath the body not yet cold appalling, and yet my relative did just that.
 But these were poor times, times for the living; the dead were gone and in no need anymore.
 It may have been the case of fearing that had he not seized back the bed there and then someone else would take it sooner anyway.
 This poor man had not swept his house for ten years, a neighbouring woman not for seven years, and then only to make access; what then I wonder was the state of my family’s house.
 Probably only a little better.
 These were days when there were no refuse collection and rubbish languished in large dust heaps in the streets.
 Judith Flanders’s book explains that so vividly.